Last Updated on February 28, 2020

-A Brief Guide on Returning to School After a Death of a Close Friend or Family Member
+A Brief Guide on Returning to School After the Death of a Close Friend or Family Member

 1. Give the child time

-Grief is a process, and the loss of a loved one is a mark that a person will carry with them for the rest of their lives, though it doesn’t have to be a burden.
-There may be pressure from some, that the child needs to “be strong” and “buck-up”, but this can leave the issues of grief unresolved and draw out the process.
+Grief is a process, and the loss of a loved one is a mark that a person will carry with them for the rest of their lives.
+But it doesn’t have to be a burden.
+There may be pressure from some, telling the child that they need to “be strong” and “buck-up”, but this can leave the issues of grief unresolved and draw out the process.
 It’s important to give the child the time they need to think, say, feel and express their emotions.

 2. Be proactive

 While your child needs time and space to work through things, that doesn’t mean you as a parent should not do anything.
-Don’t be afraid to sit down with your child and a their teachers or counselor and talk about the situation.
-Your goal is to help give the child comfort along with the knowledge that he or she isn’t alone in the process of grief.
+Don’t be afraid to sit down with your child and with their teachers or counselor to talk about the situation.
+Your goal is to help give the child comfort, along with the knowledge that he or she isn’t alone in the process of grief.
 You might include a close friend of your child in the conversation.

 3. Allow for privacy but no secrets

-The child may desire to keep it a secret upon returning to school after a death of a loved one, to keep others from seeing them as different, which can just bottle up into anxiety.
-The child will go through the school-day in fear that he or she will be confronted with the pain of their loss.
-And the fear of being identified as “the girl whose mom died”, instead of how they were perceived before can be a drowning force.
+The child may desire to keep the death of their loved one a secret upon returning to school, to keep others from seeing them as different.
+But this behavior can quickly turn into anxiety.
+The child will go through the school day in fear that he or she will be confronted with the pain of their loss.
+And the fear of being identified as “the girl whose mom died,” instead of how they were perceived before, can be a drowning force.

 4. Additional Information